aescuredo77/arm20/README.md

 In arm.xacro can change the scale, the model was create in mm

-roslaunch arm20 view_demo.launch --> to view the arm.urdf model in rviz only in cm roslaunch arm20 display.launch   --> to view the arm.xacro model in rviz
+roslaunch arm20 view_demo.launch --> to view the arm.urdf model in rviz only in cm. roslaunch arm20 display.launch   --> to view the arm.xacro model in rviz.
-roslaunch arm20 arm_control.launch --> working on it
+roslaunch arm20 arm_control.launch --> working on it.
-roslaunch arm20 arm_world.launch  --> working on it
+roslaunch arm20 arm_world.launch  --> working on it.